adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Hatred and Sorrow are power.
-They are yours to control.
-All you have to do is to turn them into strength and use that strength to move forward. - Sebastian Michaelis</code></pre>
+<pre><code>1 » I too will obtain everything that I desire.
+Not because someone asked me to do it, but because I know in my heart that I have something worth fighting for. - Julis Alexia Van Riessfeld</code></pre>
-<pre><code>2 » I refuse to let my fear control me anymore. - Maka Albarn</code></pre>
+<pre><code>2 » All we can do is live until the day we die.
+Control what we can…and fly free. - Deneil Young</code></pre>
-<pre><code>3 » You can’t always hold on to the things that are important.
-By letting them go we gain something else. - Kunio Yaobi</code></pre>
+<pre><code>3 » A truly rich man is one whose children run into his arms when his hands are empty. - Unknown</code></pre>
 </details>

 <!--END_SECTION:waka-->